‘Alien bugs’: how self-made regulations help in dealing with unclear bug reports

 Second, how do you handle it when the real challenge is not in fixing the bug, but in “decoding” the report about it?

-I have provided some step-by-step instructions below to help when you find yourself in this type of situation.
+I have provided some step-by-step instructions below that can help any automated testing company in such situations.

 First of all, let’s think about the nature of all those defects with indistinct descriptions.
 Why does everyone write bug reports in his own way?
 Well, there are many reasons – the most common being “underqualifying” or “overqualifying.”
 On the one hand, it could be a tester who is new to the field and didn’t describe the bug correctly.
 On the other hand, a tester could be so experienced that he treated the bug as an unimportant one.
 You could also have meticulous developers and project managers reporting bugs.

 In all of these cases, bug reports are written inaccurately in one way or another.
 The best solution, therefore, is to create clear regulations for dealing with bugs – a detailed algorithm on how to describe and fix bugs.
 Any form for that algorithm could be chosen; most importantly, it should include the three following points:

 - A list of attributes that must be filled (in other words, which graph and how should the graph be filled);